top of page

 2. Organise the running order

-My second tip is to organise the list into a strategic running order which helps streamline the group photo process and minimize time spent posing.
-By arranging the group list efficiently, you avoid having the same individuals return multiple times for different shots, allowing them to get back to enjoying the celebration sooner.
-I typically begin with larger groups, such as all guests and extended family, and then transition to smaller immediate family groups, finishing with the wedding party photos.
+My second tip is to organise the list into a strategic running order, which helps streamline the group photo process and minimize time spent posing.
+By arranging the group list efficiently, you avoid having the same individuals return multiple times for different shots, allowing them to return to enjoying the celebration sooner.
+I typically begin with larger groups, such as all guests and extended family, then transition to smaller immediate family groups, finishing with the wedding party photos.

 Family photo at Crockwell Farm wedding